vinfreecs/genga/docs/Setup.rst

 (See :ref:`OldShuffle`)

 GENGA must be compiled for a specific GPU compute capability.
-The compute capability corresponds to the GPU generation, a list of all Nvidia GPUS with their compute capabilities can be found here: https://developer.nvidia.com/cuda-gpus .
+The compute capability corresponds to the GPU generation, a list of all NVIDIA GPUS with their compute capabilities can be found here: https://developer.nvidia.com/cuda-gpus .

 The source code of GENGA and a Makefile is included in the source directory.
 To compile GENGA, go to the source directory